Boundary conditions

 Example block output

-For more details on each boundary condition, see the docstring for the corresponding type.
+For the precise stencil each condition applies, see the docstring of the corresponding type.